 Initially by connecting with your colleagues and importing your email contacts into LinkedIn.
 Then you can start reaching out to your current clients & suppliers.
 This will help to expand your network and provide visibility to 2nd and 3rd tier connections.

 That target the right type of customers, prospective customers, partners, suppliers & industry experts.
 There are groups that also focus on Industry Bodies, University Alumni and other associations which will help boost your network.
 Be careful to read group rules and the group description to make sure it’s for what you are looking for!

 There are good search features on LinkedIn that you can use to target and break down results.
 At a simple level, you can of course search by name.
 Taking it a step further into the advanced features will allow you to sort by company, location, job role/function, groups joined etc. You can use the Boolean searching techniques too!

 Need to create a new target list of companies?
 Search companies by industry, location, size etc. This is a great way to start creating your Target Account List.

 Join Groups to Contact Members Directly

-LinkedIn doesn’t allow you to connect to just anyone on the network, and some users protect their account with various privacy settings.
-By joining a group however, you are then able to send a direct message to another member (providing they have not blocked it) without being a first tier connection.
+LinkedIn doesn’t allow you to connect to just anyone on the network, and some users protect their accounts with various privacy settings.
+By joining a group, however, you are then able to send a direct message to another member (providing they have not blocked it) without being a first-tier connection.
 This is a nice way to make an introduction.